 “Pick one area and one SMALL habit to move you in the right direction.
 Like turning off the TV one show sooner, or choosing the phone over Zoom for a meeting so you can walk and talk at the same time, or blocking time during your optimal thinking hour and doing your most important work during that window.”

-Remember that a little goes a long way
+Tip #2: Remember that a little goes a long way

-Don’t think about work outside your working hours
+Tip #3: Don’t think about work outside your working hours

 To avoid having work-related thoughts after your shift is over, here are a few tips that Art Markman proposes in the HBR Guide to Work-Life Balance:

-Once you’ve done with your job assignments for the day, you are done.
-So, instead of worrying about work problems, create a plan for the following afternoon, or come up with some fun activities you can do with your friends the next weekend.
+- Focus on what you’ll do instead — Instead of worrying about work problems, create a plan for the following afternoon, or come up with some fun activities you can do with your friends the next weekend.

-Markman suggests not checking your email for one night.
+- Step away from work — Markman says that one of the best ways to lower anxiety is to reveal yourself to a scary situation.
+Try not checking your email for one night.
 Then, in the morning, you’ll realize that nothing terrible has happened.
 The next step is going through the entire weekend without checking your email.

-- Define success for yourself
+1. Define success for yourself

 On the other hand, if you’re not an executive, you should be fully available via communication channels during your working hours and turn off your notifications after work.

-- Build support networks
+3. Build support networks

-In order to achieve a work-life balance and improve your quality of life, you’ll need emotional support from your family, friends, and trusted colleagues.
+In order to achieve a work-life balance and improve the quality of life, you’ll need emotional support from your family, friends, and trusted colleagues.
 When you’re dealing with a stressful situation at work, talking with your family members or friends can be helpful.
 It’s likely that they’ll give you a fresh perspective on an issue.